-6. The power-generating module shall be equipped with a logic interface (input port) in order to cease active power output within five seconds following an instruction being received at the input port.
+6. The power-generating module shall be equipped with a logic interface (input port) in order to cease active power output or active power input within five seconds following an instruction being received at the input port.
+If a power generating module has a minimum active power, the generating unit is expected to achieve its minimum active power or to separate from the grid.
+In case a specific technology has technical limitation not permitting to reduce the power in such a short time, the plant facility owner and the relevant system operator shall agree on specific time interval to reduce power or it shall permit to disconnect the unit.
+As an alternative to remote control the integration of dispatchable units which react on measured grid parameters can be considered.
 The relevant system operator shall have the right to specify requirements for equipment to make this facility operable remotely.
+Each electricity storage module shall also be equipped with an input port to cease active power import upon instruction of the relevant system operator.

 7. The relevant TSO shall specify the conditions under which a power-generating module is capable of connecting automatically to the network.
 Those conditions shall include: